Skip to content

 An infrastructure managed and controlled under the provisions of a single administration entity.
 Maybe further detailed depending on the complexity of the infrastructure topology , the underlying technologies and the NBI provided for third party management/orchestration.

-ICOS Agent
+ICOS Agent (general definition)

 The basic ICOS software component that needs to be installed on each node (infrastructure node) capable of executing external software and/or providing data and metadata.